ymotongpoo/aqd-workshop/workshop/02-getting-started-with-q.md

 The guardrails provide important protection for users of Amazon Q, and the tension between what will work and what trips them is changing all the time.

----

->
-> **Additional learning resources**
->
-> I have just covered the basics here, but we are always plublishing new content that shows how other developers are doing cool things with Amazon Q Developer.
-If you want to know more, head over to [community.aws](https://community.aws/amazon-q)
->

 ### Getting hands on in the sandbox

 Lets try some of these out now in the next lab which will walk you through how these work in detail.
-[Practicing with Amazon Q Developer](sandbox.md)
+[Practicing with Amazon Q Developer](03-sandbox.md)